eric-yeung/visualizer/README.md

 Built using React and Flask API, we managed to scrape information from the National Vulnerability Database to be put into our own site.

 # Backend Dependencies:
-pip3 install python-dotenv
+pip3 install python-dotenv in visualizer-backend

-pip3 install flask
+pip3 install flask in visualizer-backend

 source venv/bin/activate